14 Common Field Service Scheduling Mistakes and How to Avoid Them

 8. Ignoring Historical Job Data

-Many schedulers make the field service scheduling mistake of relying on generic time estimates rather than analyzing actual job duration data.
-Every service type, customer location, and technician has unique characteristics that affect completion times.
-Without leveraging historical data, schedules are based on guesswork rather than reality, leading to systematic over or under-booking.
+Many schedulers rely on generic time estimates — "one hour for a standard service call" — rather than analyzing actual job duration data.
+Every service type, customer location, and technician has unique characteristics that affect completion time.
+A window installation in a high-rise takes materially longer than the same job in a single-story home.
+Without historical data, schedules are built on guesswork, leading to systematic overbooking in the morning and idle time in the afternoon, or the reverse.

 Use analytics from your FSM system to understand actual job durations by service type, technician, and customer.
 Identify patterns like jobs that consistently take longer than estimated or customers who require extra time.
 Apply these insights to create more accurate schedules that reflect real-world conditions and improve overall efficiency.